cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### DeriveKeyPair

-For the NIST curves P-256, P-384 and P-521, the DeriveKeyPair function of the KEM performs rejection sampling over field elements:
+For P-256, P-384 and P-521, the DeriveKeyPair function of the KEM performs rejection sampling over field elements:

 ~~~